gborodulin/irsDocumentScraper/README.txt

 Within the repository, run the following in the command line: python3 utility_1.py

-You will be asked to enter a list of tax form names (case sensitive) seperated by a comma (',').
+You will be asked to enter a list of tax form names (case sensitive) separated by a comma (',').
 *Example: Form W-2,Publ 1,Form 56-F*

 The utility will print the results to the console in json format